 Zach Castor, PA-C

 Zach Castor obtained his graduate degree from Wichita State University.
-Though his primary practice is Advanced Pain Medicine Associates, he is also affiliated with Wesley Hospita.
+Though his primary practice is Advanced Pain Medicine Associates, he is also affiliated with Wesley Hospital.
 He received a certification of Physician Assistants (PA-C), as well.

 Zach grew up just southwest of Wichita, playing sports and staying busy as part of a rock band all throughout high school.
 It was when Zach had sustained a bad ACL and meniscus tear in his right knee at the age of 13 when he became interested in medicine.
 He was treated by an orthopedic surgeon who had wholly impressed Zach.
 At the time, he was already thinking of his future, and the event had led him to realize that he had a special interest in the sciences.
 From that age, he decided he was going to be a PA, and set his goals on that achievement.
 Zach tries to live out his Christian faith in all aspects of his life, and one of the main components of his faith that he feels called to is easing the pain and suffering of others.
 Zach makes it his goal to bless each patient and leave them feeling better about themselves after seeing him for an office visit.
-He is married to his wife, Katie and they have a dog named Timber.
-When he’s not chasing Timber around, him and Katie can be found relaxing, watching TV and cooking.
+He is married to Katie and they have a dog named Timber.
+When he’s not chasing Timber around, he and Katie can be found relaxing, watching TV and cooking.

 What does “Providing Hope for Pain Sufferers” mean to Zach?